hugang/auto-test/doc/commands.md

       from a
       locator.

-## drag and drop to object
+## drag and drop to object [〇]

 Drags an element and drops it on another element.

 - arguments
-  locator of object to be dragged: The locator of element to be dragged. locator of drag destination object: The locator of an element whose location (e.g., the center-most pixel within it) will be the point where locator of object to be dragged is dropped.
+  locator of object to be dragged(target): The locator of element to be dragged. locator of drag destination object(value): The locator of an element whose location (e.g., the center-most pixel within it) will be the point where locator of object to be dragged is dropped.

 ## echo [〇]